ninjaserif/sage-linux-backup/README.md

 # sage-linux-backup
-Linux file backup (tar) with logging and cleanup old backups
+Linux file backup (tar) with logging and cleanup of old backups